 The Young Vision Alliance is made up of parents, young people with vision impairment, and supporting organisations, aiming to ensure all children receive an equal standard of education – regardless of their sight.

-Help the YVA raise awareness about the support needed by children with vision impairment by sharing these videos using the hashtag #SeeOurPotential.
+Help the Alliance raise awareness about the support needed by children with vision impairment by using the hashtag #SeeOurPotential.

 The organisations supporting the Young Vision Alliance are: Thomas Pocklington Trust, Guide Dogs, Hab VI UK, Moorvision, Nystagmus Network, Royal National Institute of Blind People (RNIB), Royal National College for the Blind, Royal Society of Blind Children (RSBC), VICTA, Vision Impairment Education Workforce (VIEW) and Vision UK.